-Figure 6 - Existing east elevation 2.
-DESIGN PRINCIPLES The applicant wishes to add a garage and also extend the house, as although it is in a large site, it has limited accommodation.
-Rather than create a detached garage which would be much more visible on the landscape, the extension has been designed to incorporate the garage and restore the original 'L' shape of the building at approximately the same size as it was in 1948.
-The garage extension is proposed at the west end of the building to avoid crowding the other properties at Briargrove Farm, and is tucked into the hillside in a style which is typical of the area, minimises the visual impact, and provides direct access from the garden to the first floor of the property.
-The Planning Department policies are considered by using the following principles:- Amount: The proposed extension restores the property to approximately the same area as it was in 1948.
+Figure 7 - Existing south elevation 2.
+DESIGN PRINCIPLES The applicant wishes to extend the house, while retaining and enhancing the character of it as a period barn.
+The extension is a modest extension, and the previous (domestic looking) porch extension will be removed.
+The extension is proposed at the west end of the building to avoid crowding the other properties at Briargrove Farm, and is tucked into the hillside in a style which is typical of the area, minimises the visual impact, and provides direct access from the garden to the first floor of the property.
+The Planning Department policies are considered by using the following principles:- Amount: The proposed extension is significantly below the original 1948 footprint, and is only a modest increase on the footprint of the approved planning application 02/6005 CONVERSION OF REDUNDANT BARN TO DWELLING AT BRIARGROVE ROAD BARN ADJ.
+BRIARGROVE FARM BIRCH VALE.
 Layout: The extension is located in the large garden, mostly over existing areas of hard standing.
-Careful design enhances the north side of the property with a farm courtyard effect.
 Scale: The extension is in keeping with adjacent properties in terms of scale and positioning.
-The eaves height of the gable extension will be set lower than the existing property and the eaves of the garage extension will be significantly lower again.
-Much of the proposed west elevation will be below the ground level.
+The eaves height of the gable extension will be set lower than the existing property.
+Much of the proposed west elevation, and the western end of the south elevation, will be below the ground level.
 Landscaping: The property will have largely grassed slopes to the west to meet the existing garden and field.
 A modest area of permeable hard surfacing where appropriate will provide an entrance to the extension at first floor level.
-Parking will be maintained for at least two external spaces and two garage spaces will be added.
+Parking will be maintained as existing.

 Appearance: The appearance of the proposed extension will be a continuation of the current design.
 The extension is not very visible from the highway.
 The design and materials have been carefully considered with materials to match the existing property.
-3. DESIGN SOLUTIONS The restricted daylight in the existing property has been improved by the addition of two new windows in the south elevation (overlooking the garden) and several roof-lights.
+The domestic style porch will be removed, and an arched 'barn door' reintroduced into the south elevation.
+This will be fully glazed with a pedestrian access door as is typical of period barn conversions.
+3. DESIGN SOLUTIONS The restricted daylight in the existing property has been improved by the addition of the glazed barn door in the south elevation (overlooking the garden).
+A limited number of new openings are added to the extension.
 No new window openings have been added to the east elevation of the existing property, which looks across to The Barn.
 The proposed extension will have most glazing to the south west corner of the first floor, to improve passive solar heating and daylight levels.
 No new windows overlook neighboring properties.

-Figure 7 - Proposed south-west corner (view from hill) Mature planting to the boundaries gives existing adequate screening.
+Figure 8 - Proposed south-west corner (view from hill) Mature planting to the boundaries gives existing adequate screening.
 Some new infill planting will be provided to the west.
-The existing property, and new extension will have still have substantial gardens and the magnificent views over country side to the north and east.
-A 3D sketch of the proposed east elevation is shown below, however much of the garage would be obscured from this angle by the mature planting on the boundary with Briargrove Farm.
+The existing property, and new extension will have still have substantial gardens and the magnificent views over countryside to the north and east.
+A 3D sketch of the proposed east elevation is shown below.
+With the removal of the existing porch, the house is reduced in size from this elevation.